 A double attack is when you create multiple threats with one move.
 Although a fork and a double attack are often used interchangeably in chess, it’s technically not the same thing.

 A fork tactic is when one of your pieces are making multiple threats at the same time.
 Even though a fork is sometimes referred to as a double attack, it’s not the same thing.
 The main difference is that a fork refers to multiple threats made by one piece, whereas a double attack can involve multiple threats by more than one piece.

-Often overlooked because the focus is on the pieces
+Pawn tactics are often overlooked because the focus is mostly on the pieces.

 A pin is when a threatened piece cannot move without exposing an even more valuable piece (or target) behind it.
 The link below will take you to an in-depth study of pin tactics where you can learn the basics but also the advanced aspects of pin tactics: